hebertaragao/java-fullstack/livraria_front_presencial/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## ng new livraria_front_presencial
+Creates a new Angular application and project directory, initializes the workspace structure, and generates essential configuration files.

+## ng serve --open
+Start the Server in the browser.

+## ng generate component components/Home
+Creating a new component called Home inside the components folder.

+## ng generate service services/LivroService
+Creating a new service in the services folder and generating the service class file and the test file .